opportunity-hack/2020-summer-volunteer-internship/README.md

 ## 4. Data Analysis
 _Still working on these details_

-Slack Channel: #2020-vol-intern-data-analysis
+Slack Channel: `#2020-vol-intern-data-analysis`

-Analyze trends to recommend areas of focus
+### 4.1 Analyze trends to recommend areas of focus
 - https://github.com/opportunity-hack/Arizona/issues/36

+### 4.2 Allow non-profits to print forms, collect responses, scan them and easily analyze the data
+- Productionalize [Survey Stack](https://devpost.com/software/survey-stack) from Opportunity Hack 2018 for [Animals and Humans in Disaster Inc.](https://github.com/opportunity-hack/Arizona/issues/35), [RealTimeSTEAM](https://github.com/opportunity-hack/Arizona/issues/36), and [NMTSA](https://github.com/opportunity-hack/Arizona/issues/31).

 ## 5. Volunteer registration and tracking
-_Still working on these details_
+There are a ton of non-profits that want to allow volunteers to register on their website, _Still working on these details_

-Slack Channel: #2020-vol-intern-volunteer-registration-and-tracking
+Slack Channel: `#2020-vol-intern-volunteer-registration-and-tracking`

 Perform market research to recommend a system for all non-profts to use.
 ### Requirements